EmoScene: A Dual-space Dataset for Controllable Affective Image Generation: Dataset Construction Details

 \textbf{Affective Space Annotation.} At Steps~\GreenStep{7}–\GreenStep{8}, each image is annotated with both discrete and continuous emotional representations, forming a comprehensive affective space.
 At Step~\GreenStep{7}, we perform eight-class discrete emotion classification to assign each image a clear affective label.
 Qwen2.5 and InternVL3-8B vision–language models are used together with the CoT reasoning strategy, enabling the models to infer emotion from image semantics, human states, and overall scene atmosphere.
 The model outputs one of eight core emotions, or “Neutral” when the emotion is weak, ensuring that each image conveys a distinct and perceivable affective intent.
 At Step~\GreenStep{8}, we construct continuous emotional representations in the VAD space to capture fine-grained intensity variations.
 The same Qwen2.5 and InternVL3-8B models are applied, with customized CoT prompts for each dimension to reason about scene content and human interactions before assigning scores.
 For the more abstract Dominance dimension, CoT reasoning significantly improves consistency across predictions.
 We adopt a human-aligned annotation protocol in which models assign scores on a discrete [1, 9] scale following the Self-Assessment Manikin (SAM) framework.
 The final VAD scores are obtained by taking the weighted average of both model outputs, reducing single-model bias and improving overall reliability.

 \textbf{Perceptual Space Annotation.} At Steps~\GreenStep{9}–\GreenStep{10}, we extract low-level perceptual features from color and structural dimensions to capture visual cues that strongly influence affective perception.
 At Step~\GreenStep{9}, we annotate the color attributes of each image.
-To balance perceptual accuracy and feature richness, we adopt a multi-scale color analysis strategy.Each image is first converted into the perceptually uniform CIE Lab space, and the Euclidean distance between each pixel and 11 reference colors is computed to quantify the dominant hues and overall color distribution.We then calculate global HSV statistics to describe the color atmosphere of the image, where saturation is positively related to arousal and brightness (value) corresponds to valence.
-This establishes a clear correspondence between color composition and affective dimensions.
+To balance perceptual accuracy and feature richness, we adopt a multi-scale color analysis strategy.Each image is first converted into the perceptually uniform CIE Lab space, and the Euclidean distance between each pixel and 11 reference colors is computed to quantify the dominant hues and overall color distribution.We then calculate global HSV statistics to describe the color atmosphere of the image, where saturation and brightness (value) are later analyzed for their associations with VAD.
+This supports a measurable, non-deterministic characterization of how color composition co-varies with affective dimensions.
 At Step~\GreenStep{10}, we quantify structural attributes that modulate emotional perception.
 Canny edge detection is applied to extract image contours, and the mean angular deviation between edge vectors is computed to encode the perceived “softness” or “rigidity” of the scene as a continuous measure.
 In addition, visual complexity is assessed by integrating two complementary metrics: information entropy (texture complexity) and edge density (structural complexity).
 These jointly characterize the relationship between scene intricacy—ranging from tranquil to cluttered—and the arousal dimension.
 Together, the color and structural features form the perceptual space, providing essential support for dual-space affective modeling.